Bank of America won't loosen mortgage credit for riskier borrowers

-NEW YORK (Reuters) - Government efforts to loosen access to mortgage credit are unlikely to goad Bank of America Corp (BAC.N) to make more home loans to less creditworthy borrowers, the bank’s chief executive said on Wednesday.
+NEW YORK, Nov 12 (Reuters) - Government efforts to loosen access to mortgage credit are unlikely to goad Bank of America Corp to make more home loans to less creditworthy borrowers, the bank’s chief executive said on Wednesday.

 In October, the top regulator for the U.S. housing market announced plans to allow many more Americans to buy homes by making a down payment of as little as 3 percent of the purchase price.